Optimizing Connectivity through Network Gradients for Restricted Boltzmann Machines: Network Connectivity Gradient

-where $ \textbf{C}_{i\cdot} $ is the $ i $-th row in matrix $ \textbf{C} $.
-This expectation is used to calculate the gradient (Equation \ref{eq:CDapprox}).
+This expectation is used to calculate the gradient (Equation \eqref{eq:CDapprox}).
 Note that the gradient for a connection $ (x_i, h_j) $ can be non-zero even when $a_{ij} = 0$.
-This is a key aspect in the methodology here proposed, since it provides a gradient for absent connections and consequently the possibility for them to be enabled (or permanently disabled).
+This is a key aspect of the methodology here proposed.
+It provides a gradient for absent connections and, consequently, the possibility for them to be enabled (or permanently disabled).
+Furthermore, the weight $w_{ij}$ of a connection is not modified when the connection is deactivated ($a_{ij} = 0$ forces the gradient of $w_{ij}$ to zero without altering the weights themselves), which means that the RBM does not need to restart training from scratch if the connection were to be re-activated.

 However $ a_{ij} $ is binary, and thus the usual continuous optimization framework that leverages the gradient to update its value does not apply.
 To circumvent this limitation, a continuous parameter denoting the connectivity strength is introduced in the model, and represented by $ \textbf{A}' \in [0,1]^{H,X}$ such that $ 0 \le a'_{ij} = \textbf{A}'[i,j] \le 1 $.
 Thus, the connection strength can be updated using the corresponding gradient (but saturating at 0 or 1), and the binary connection becomes a function of the connection strength.
 In particular, a simple threshold (step) function is used to determine the presence or absence of a connection.
 This idea leads to the following two-step update rule for the connection parameters: